 In fact, the FDA has now approved three new “gummy bear” silicone implants as well: Allergan’s Natrelle 410, Sientra’s line of form-stable implants and Mentor’s MemoryShape.
 These implants are filled with a highly cohesive, form-stable type of silicone gel that has the consistency of gummy bear candies (thus the nickname).

 For a complete review of the history of silicone breast implants, see our page on implants and the FDA.

 Your Breast Implant Surgery Consultation

 The first step in the breast implant surgery process is a consultation with a board-certified plastic surgeon who has extensive experience performing various types of breast surgery.
 During this meeting, the surgeon will perform an examination of your breast tissue, discuss your goals for surgery and tell you what you need to know about breast implants.
 Based on his or her examination, the surgeon will determine whether you are a candidate for surgery.
-(Are you a good candidate for breast augmentation?
-Find out by visiting our page entitled, Am I a Candidate for Breast Implants?)

 Once the surgeon has deemed you a candidate for surgery, he or she will discuss all your implant choices, including whether to go with saline vs. silicone implants as well as the size, shape and texture of your implants.

 Implants come in various sizes, and your surgeon will guide you on choosing the right size to help you achieve the look you desire.
 In addition, your surgeon will help you decide whether you want a more natural, teardrop shape or a more rounded look.
-Implants also come with either smooth our textured shell surfaces, and your surgeon will help you decide which is best for you.

 During your consultation, your surgeon will also answer the question, What does breast augmentation cost?